 With a short time on your hands, you’re not going to see it all.
-The bus is a great option to get they lay of the land and pick some key points.
+The bus is a great option to get the lay of the land and pick some key points.
 Here are some of my picks.

 Quinta da Boeira

 A perk that comes with the sightseeing bus tour in Porto, is the opportunity to sample the local specialty – port.
-Port, more of a liqueur than wine, is sweet and fruity, and made right in here in Porto.
+Port, more of a liqueur than wine, is sweet and fruity and made right in here in Porto.
 We got the opportunity to sample two different distilleries.
 And we might have brought some home too.

 São Bento Railway Station (Estação Ferroviária de Porto-São Bento)

-São Bento Railway Station in Porto is definitely a stop worth making.
+São Bento Railway Station in Porto is a stop worth making.
 What was once the site of a Benedictine monastery, opened to the public in 1916 as a train station.
 While that might not seem like anything special, the beautiful decorations of over 20,000 tiles inside will make you pause.

-Reflecting the history of Portugal, the blue and white tiles are simply stunning.
+Reflecting on the history of Portugal, the blue and white tiles are simply stunning.
 Much like other parts of the city, the tiles inside the train station are an experience for the visual senses.
 Expect to spend some time here, especially if you’re into photography.

 The bridges of Porto

 Porto is a city of bridges.
 There are especially two that might remind you of another grand European landmark – the Eiffel Tower.
 The famous Dom Luis I and Dona Maria Pia bridges have a complex ironwork framework supported by a great arch, supporting the traffic above.
-Gustave Eiffel did in fact design the Dona Maria Pia bridge while the Dom Luis I was designed by one of Eiffel’s admirers.
+Gustave Eiffel did design the Dona Maria Pia bridge while the Dom Luis I was designed by one of Eiffel’s admirers.

-You get to see the these two, named after the Portuguese monarchs of late 19th century, as well as the four others during the boat ride.
+You get to see these two, named after the Portuguese monarchs of the late 19th century, as well as the four others during the boat ride.
 You can also read more about Porto’s bridges and check them out when visiting Porto.

-Not only is the Ribeira one of Porto’s most popular neighbourhoods, it is also one of the most picturesque.
+Not only is the Ribeira one of Porto’s most popular neighbourhoods, but it is also one of the most picturesque.
 Nestled on the shore of the Douro River in the heart of the old town, Ribeira is a great place to stroll around, people watch or partake in some food and drinks.
 No matter what time of the day, you’ll find the action here.